-Refer to EA General Regulations Article I 69.6.3 for the potential penalty in relation to complaints about incorrect behaviour towards event officials or any other party connected with the event (e.g. other Athlete, journalist, public member, etc).
+Refer to EA General Regulations Article 169.6.3 for the potential penalty in relation to complaints about incorrect behaviour towards event officials or any other party connected with the event (e.g. other Athlete, journalist, public member, etc).

-I.6.1 A Yellow Warning Card may be imposed on the parties concerned or the Person Responsible (PR) for the following:
+1.6.1 A Yellow Warning Card may be imposed on the parties concerned or the Person Responsible (PR) for the following:

-- a) abuse of horse (an action or omission involving the mistreatment of a horse).
-Any incidents considered to be serious Abuse of the Horse may be better dealt with through the formal Protest procedure as outlined in Para Dressage Rule 1.3.1.
-However, it is possible to both issue a Yellow Warning Card and pursue formal protest procedure - b) abuse of an Official (including abusive or bullying behaviour directed to an Official and conduct directed toward an Official that denigrates the Official) - c) failure to follow a direction of an Official relating to compliance with these rules - d) serious infringements involving Abuse of Horse, Abuse of an Official or failure to follow a direction relating to compliance with these Rules must incur a Yellow Warning Card, unless lodged as a formal protest and subject to EA General Regulations (see above)
+- a) A Yellow Warning Card must be issued for actions occasioning abuse of horse (an action or omission involving the mistreatment of a horse).
+Incidents considered to be serious Abuse of the Horse may be better further dealt with through the formal protest procedure as outlined in EA General Regulations - b) abuse of an Official (including abusive or bullying behaviour directed to an Official and conduct directed toward an Official that denigrates the Official) - c) failure to follow a direction of an Official relating to compliance with these rules - d) serious infringements involving Abuse of Horse, Abuse of an Official or failure to follow a direction relating to compliance with these Rules must incur a Yellow Warning Card, unless lodged as a formal protest and subject to EA General Regulations (see above)